José Tomás Ovalle: Civil War of 1829

 When the Chilean Civil War of 1829 broke out between the conservative centralists and the liberal federalists, President Francisco Antonio Pinto was forced twice to leave the post of president to Francisco Ramón Vicuña Larraín.
 First, from July 14 to October 19, when Vicuña assumed power as President Delegate, and then finally when he resigned on November 2 and Vicuña assumed full power.

 On December 7, 1829, the conservative troops under General José Joaquín Prieto Vial, commander of the southern army, approached Santiago from the South.
 The conservative army decided to halt the march onto Santiago for a while and camped a few miles outside the city.
 The government under Vicuña fled northward to Coquimbo.
 On December 14, 1829, General Prieto and his troops met the liberal army under Francisco de la Lastra and defeated them at the Battle of Ochagavía.
 Then, the two military leaders signed a peace treaty, which complicated the political situation further.
-Meanwhile, President Vicuña and his ministers were imprisoned by the victorious conservative troops in Valparaiso.
+Meanwhile, President Vicuña and his ministers were imprisoned by the victorious conservative troops in Valparaíso.